Hampstead Village: The Historic Heart of Charleston’s East Side

 Identity, both personal and communal, is an important and necessary part of empowerment.
 Perhaps by reclaiming this neighborhood’s largely-forgotten historic name, Hampstead, and its diverse heritage, we can muster the strength to move forward together and overcome the legacy of discrimination and disparity that gave rise to the name “East Side” nearly sixty years ago.

-See the general Hampstead advertisement in South Carolina Gazette and Country Journal, 13 March 1770; John Bull’s advertisement for Lots 72 and 73 in South Carolina Gazette, 31 December 1772.
+See the general Hampstead advertisement in South Carolina Gazette and Country Journal, 13 March 1770, page 4; John Bull’s advertisement for Lots 72 and 73 in South Carolina Gazette, 31 December 1772.

 The burning of Hampstead is described in dozens of petitions submitted to the South Carolina General Assembly in the years after the war, which are now held by the South Carolina Department of Archives and History in Columbia See, for example, Petitions to the General Assembly, 1784, No. 51; 1785, No. 98; 1796, No. 62.

 The fortifications at “Hampstead Hill” appear on several maps of the 1780 siege made by British, French, and American engineers.